rhymeyang/Se/docs/308B/Chapter05.md

 A critical portion of an IT organization’s function is the services it renders to organization personnel to facilitate their access and use of IT systems and applications.
 Operational models for supporting end-user computing include

-- **Organization-provided hardware and software**
-  - The organization provides all computing devices (typically, laptop or desktop computers and perhaps mobile computing devices such as tablets or smartphones) and software.
+- **Organization-provided hardware and software**<br/>The organization provides all computing devices (typically, laptop or desktop computers and perhaps mobile computing devices such as tablets or smartphones) and software.
-- **Personnel-provided hardware and software**
-  - The organization provides network infrastructure and instructions on how end users may configure their computing devices to access the organization’s IT applications and systems.
+- **Personnel-provided hardware and software**<br/>The organization provides network infrastructure and instructions on how end users may configure their computing devices to access the organization’s IT applications and systems.
 Some organizations provide a stipend to its personnel to pay for all or part of the costs of end-user computers.
-- **Hybrid models**
-  - Many organizations employ a hybrid of the organization and personnel models.
+- **Hybrid models**<br/>Many organizations employ a hybrid of the organization and personnel models.
 Often, an organization provides laptop or desktop computers, and employees are permitted to access e-mail and some organization applications via personally owned devices such as home computers, tablets, and smartphones.

 Usually the organization will employ enterprise management tools to facilitate efficient and consistent management of end-user computers.
 Typically, end-user computers are “locked down,” which limits the amount of and types of configuration changes that end users may perform on their devices, including